JeremieV/feed/README.md

 ## Roadmap

+- when changing feeds reset page number to 1, & improve page navigation
 - put some better feeds and "topics" than the AI generated ones
 - add buttons to add topics at the center of the page when feed is empty
 <!--  -->